BDX-town/Mangane/docs/architecture/CURRENT_STATE.md

 # Mangane Verified Current State

-Status: **Canonical verified current state / Phases 0 and 1 complete**
+Status: **Canonical verified current state / Phases 0 and 1 complete / Phase 2 in progress**

-Last updated: 2026-07-25
+Last updated: 2026-07-26

 This document records verified repository behavior and known unknowns before modernization begins.
 It is intentionally distinct from accepted-target architecture.
 A claim belongs here only when supported by the current repository or a reproducible inspection.